dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 The result is a 32 character string representing a 128-bit (16 bytes) result.
 Because most CPUs use 64-bit integers as their largest types, the result we just saw is actually the hex representation of two 64 bit integers.
 Let's illustrate this with the `pack` and `unpack` method.

 The string is a hex string, so we need to look at each pair of characters.
 We call `hex` on each pair, which returns the integer value.
-For instance `'00'.hex` return `0`, `'ff'.hex` returns `255`, the maximum value of an 8-bit integer.
+For instance `'00'.hex` returns `0`, `'ff'.hex` returns `255`, the maximum value of an 8-bit integer — a byte.
 We then call `.pack('c16')` which returns a string representing all the bits concatenated together.
+We use `'c16'` because the result of `.map(&:hex)` is an array of 16 bytes.

-Finally `.unpack('QQ')` looks at the string of bytes and tries to convert to two 64 bit integers:
+Finally `.unpack('QQ')` looks at the string of bytes and tries to convert to two 64 bit integers.
+We use `'QQ'`, which is identical to `'Q2'`, because a string of 16 bytes can be unpacked to two 64-bit integer.
+One 64-bit integer is composed of 8 bytes — a byte contains 8 bits, so 8 bytes contain 64 bits — so 16 bytes can be unpacked to two 64-bit integers.

 ``` ruby
 bytes = "0cc175b9c0f1b6a831c399e269772661".scan(/../).map(&:hex).pack('c16') # => "\f\xC1u\xB9\xC0\xF1\xB6\xA81\xC3\x99\xE2iw&a"